~TV Executives during Christmas film re-runs season

 Drink during each song.

 When Santa gets kidnapped, give someone in the group a shot of Everclear, but tell them it’s vodka.
 This is called the “trick or treat” though it also goes by the name “You might be a date rapist if…”

 4: A CHARLIE BROWN CHRISTMAS (1965)

-Made on a shoestring budget with a series of technical glitches that are now viewed as an important part of its rustic charm, A Charlie Brown Christmas was the first time the Peanuts comic strip was animated for television.
-Because this is America, it was originally sponsored by Coca-Cola, and they shoved that fact in your face at the end of the special, which is hilarious because the whole thing is about how commercialism ruins Christmas.
+Made on a shoestring budget with a series of technical glitches that are now viewed as an important part of its rustic charm, A Charlie Brown Christmas was the first time the Peanuts comic series was animated for television.
+Because this is America, it was originally sponsored by Coca-Cola, and they shoved that fact in your face at the end of the special, which is hilarious because the movie’s main message is about how commercialism ruins Christmas.
 This TV-movie tells the tale of young Charlie Brown, a child suffering from severe depression who has terrible tastes in Christmas trees.
-For some reason it’s decided that this makes him the perfect choice to direct the school pageant, which as far as we can tell was centered around playing catchy piano music and dancing.
-And for some reason there’s a kid who is so perennially filthy that whenever he moves a dust cloud out around him.
+For some reason it’s decided that this makes him the perfect choice to direct the school pageant, which as far as we can tell primarily consisted of playing catchy piano music and dancing while reminding Charlie Brown how much of a piece of shit he is.
+Also, for some reason there’s a kid who is so perennially filthy that whenever he moves a dust cloud out around him.
 This child is still considerably more popular than Charlie Brown.

 Drinking Game Rules